Cornell-Tech-ML/mod3-rnucuta/README.md

 # 3.4: Timing Analysis
 ![Timing Analysis Plot](./timings_plot_log.png)
 After running `project/timing.py`, the graph clearly shows that as matrix size increases, the runtime of the parallel matrix multiply exponentially outgrows the CUDA matrix multiply.
 By the time `matrix size = 1000`, the runtime differs by an order of magnitude.
-Note that the above graph is plotted on log scale, there is a normal scale graph found under `timings_plot.png`
+Note that the above graph is plotted on log scale, there is a normal scale graph found under `timings_plot.png`. `FastTensorBackend` does run some operations in parallel, but it is limited by the CPU threads available, in my case 12.
+Otherwise, this is a naive implementation of matrix multiply for comparison to the `GPUBackend`.

 # 3.5: Training logs
 For CPU training on `hidden=100`, the training time per epoch averaged about `0.143` seconds.
 For CUDA, it averaged about `1.659` seconds.
 When doubling hidden size to `200`, the training time for CPU time per epoch nearly doubled for XOR to `0.236` seconds, while CUDA did not significantly change, increasing to about `1.745` seconds.
 It is important to note that the CUDA training is slower than the CPU training at the momement because the proper optimizations have not been implemented yet.
 I believe that this is due to the fact that the CUDA training is not utilizing the full GPU occupancy with the `THREADSPERBLOCK` constant.